pdm-project/pdm/docs/docs/index.md

 ## Shell Completion

-PDM supports generating completion scripts for Bash, Zsh or Fish.
+PDM supports generating completion scripts for Bash, Zsh, Fish or Powershell.
 Here are some common locations for each shell:

 ```bash
 # Bash